nuxt-community/pwa-module/docs/modules/workbox.md

 ### `cacheNames`

 (Object) Configure the workbox cache names.
+See [workbox docs](https://developers.google.com/web/tools/workbox/guides/configure-workbox#configure_cache_names) for more information on this.

 ### `config`